enteigss/eren-jaeger-llm/README.md

 ﻿# eren-jaeger-llm

  This was an attempt to train an LLM to emulate Eren Jaeger's dialogue.
+Ultimately, I decided to take a different approach, but may return to this project.